Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Coulomb side

 \subsection{The extended category}

 While the Coulomb branch is our focus, it is easier to study it in a larger context: there is an extended category in which it appears as the endomorphisms of one object.
+This extended category has a simpler set of relations and thus is easier to get a handle on than the Coulomb branch on its own.

+Before giving this definition, let us say a word or two about motivation.
+The Coulomb branch naturally arises in a 3-dimensional quantum field theory as an algebra of local operators of a topological twist.
+This is the Hilbert space of $S^2$ in the twist, as shown by usual cut-and-glue techniques.

+In physical terms, our extended category considers these local operators as the endomorphisms of a trivial line defect and studies such operators in the context of homomorphisms to other line defects.
+Line defects in these categories are discussed in more detail in the work of Dimofte, Garner, Geracie, and Hilburn \cite{DGGH} and forthcoming work of Hilburn and Yoo \cite{HiYoII}.